DevdotIce/frontend-singlepricechallenge/README.md

 Hey everyone!
-Have a tale a look of my own way of design for the FrontEnd Mentor Challenge!
+Have a take a look of my own way of design for the FrontEnd Mentor Challenge!